Labirintami/doc/docs/tree/work_with_tree.md

-Work with Tree
 ---
-sidebar_label:
+sidebar_label: Work with Tree
-title:
+title: Work with Tree
 ---

 Working with checkboxes